sagawatatsuya/ReactionT5/README.md

 # ReactionT5
-ReactionT5 is a T5 model pretrained on large amount of chemical reactions in the Open Reaction Database (ORD).
-Other currently available models for chemical reaction is mostly trained on small and biased dataset (ex. patent dataset or high throughput reaction dataset created by a single reaction).
-These models may show high performance at benchmark dataset, but don't suit for practical usage.
-ORD's vast dataset allows ReactionT5 to predict both the products and yields of unseen chemical reactions with high accuracy.
-Whether you're working in zero-shot or few-shot scenarios, ReactionT5 provides a robust solution to your chemical reaction prediction needs.
+ReactionT5 is a T5 model pretrained on a large amount of chemical reactions in the [Open Reaction Database (ORD)](https://github.com/open-reaction-database/ord-data).
+Unlike other models for chemical reaction prediction that are trained on small and potentially biased datasets (e.g. patent datasets or high-throughput reaction datasets created by a single reaction), ReactionT5 leverages the vast and diverse dataset provided by ORD to ensure greater generalizability and performance.
+This allows ReactionT5 to predict both the products and yields of unseen chemical reactions with high accuracy, making it highly practical for real-world applications.

 ![model image](https://github.com/sagawatatsuya/ReactionT5/blob/main/model-image.png)

-In this repository, we will show how to perform product prediction and yield prediction against your dataset with ReactionT5.
+In this repository, we will show how to use ReactionT5 for product prediction and yield prediction on your own datasets.
 The pretrained models, datasets, and demo is available at [Hugging Face Hub](https://huggingface.co/sagawa).

 # Installation
-Reaction T5 relies on the transformers library and RDKit for the validity check of the predicted products.
+Reaction T5 is based on the transformers library.
+In addition, RDKit is used for validity check of predicted products.
 To install these and other necessary libraries, use the following commands:
 ```
 pip install rdkit
 pip install pytorch